Tonina Dimech

 Tonina "Nina" Dimech (born 22 December 1960) is a Maltese footballer who plays as a goalkeeper for First Division club Birkirkara FC.
-She has officially played for the senior Malta women's national team.
+She has played for the Malta women's national team.

 Dimech last capped for Malta at senior level during the 2011 FIFA Women's World Cup qualification – UEFA Group 5 in a 1–5 away loss to Turkey on 11 April 2010, at 49 years, 3 months and 20 days old.
 She surpassed MacDonald Taylor Sr. as the oldest player (both genders) to appear in a FIFA World Cup qualifying match.

 Dimech's most recent league appearance was on 18 February 2020, at 59 years, 1 month and 28 days old.